 Combining regular exercise with omega-3 support is one of the most evidence-backed strategies for heart health.
 Check out Neuherbs Deep Sea Omega-3 2500mg on Amazon.in – one of the best-rated omega-3 supplements in India, providing the EPA and DHA that most Indian diets are missing.
 Particularly useful if you do not eat oily fish regularly.

-Dr. Ajit Jha’s Clinical Perspective
+Dr. Ajit Kumar’s Clinical Perspective

 “Most of my patients feel proud if they manage 30 minutes of walking three times a week – and I tell them that is genuinely better than nothing.
 But this study confirms what we see clinically: the patients with the best long-term cardiovascular outcomes are not the ones who exercise the recommended amount.
 They are the ones who have made movement a constant part of their day – walking to the market instead of driving, taking stairs, cycling.
 The 600-minute target sounds frightening but it is not – it is simply describing what active people naturally do when they stop treating exercise as a separate activity and start treating movement as the default mode of living.”